 If you buy the stock on or after the ex-dividend date, the upcoming dividend goes to the seller.

 Importance of Dividend Yields

-Dividends can also provide payback of an original investment over time.
-For example, if you buy a share of stock for $40 and that company pays a $1.20 dividend, you’ll get your entire investment back in about 33 years.
-If that dividend grows 5 percent per year, you’ll be made whole in just 20 years, even if the stock price goes to zero.
+Dividends can also help pay back the original investment over time.
+For example, if you buy a share for $40 and that company pays a $1.20 dividend every year, you’ll get your entire investment back in about 33 years.
+If that dividend grows 5% yearly, you’ll be made whole in just 20 years, even if the stock price goes to zero.